 There’s no 100% accurate way of predicting which cars will have the highest repair costs over the years, as such costs depend on a huge number of factors that vary with ownership.
 Depending on how often you use your car, you’ll run up a different maintenance tab.
 The following five cars, though, have been estimated by experts to be the most expensive cars of 2010 in terms of repair costs.
 Estimates are based on average costs of repairs and maintenance for the first 5 years of ownership.
+They are likely to be much higher than most peoples garage bills!
+Quite frankly, when garage bills are starting to mount up in can be a good time to look at maybe purchasing a new vehicle.
+This is especially true if you rely on a van for work.
+You might even want to consider leasing it from somewhere like IVL.
 Consumers looking to get a more detailed picture of how much they might have to shell out on maintenance costs for their vehicles should review specific make and model backgrounds and consider their own repair history, which is, in many cases, at least partly a side-effect of one’s own driving habits.
 Consulting with your local mechanic for answers to specific questions is also a good idea.
 But without further ado, here are the five most expense cars to repair.
+Why not check out some auto repair Greensboro services to get the best prices for this pricey job!

 Though Porsches tend to have high value ratings, fixing one when it breaks can take a lot out of your bank account.
 According to automotive.com, the 2010 Porsche Panamera boasts an average 5-year repair cost of $2,499.
 The Porsche Boxter is not too far behind, with an estimated 5-year repair cost of $2,386.
 According to Frugal Mechanic, the total cost of basic parts replacements for a Porsche is about $350, which is about $125 over the average cost of all surveyed car models.